runrig-coop/hedgerows/index.md

 > Who steals the common from off the goose.

-I'd first heard these anonymous lines in an interview with historian Peter Linebaugh, commemorating the 800th anniversary of the signing of _Magna Carta_ and its lesser known companion, the _Charter of the Forest_, which enshrined the peasantry's rights to forage and graze their animals on common lands.
-I remember it clearly because it was also the first time I'd heard the longer history of the English commons and its eventual enclosure.
+I'd first heard these anonymous lines in an interview with historian Peter Linebaugh, commemorating the 800th anniversary of _Magna Carta_.
+He was discussing its lesser known companion, the _Charter of the Forest_, which enshrined the peasantry's rights to forage and graze their animals on common lands.
+It was the first time I'd heard the longer history of the English commons and its eventual enclosure.
+More recently I was reminded of the poem when Linebaugh recited it once again in a 2021 podcast interview.
+The podcast was _Frontiers in Commoning_, hosted by David Bollier, a fact I would soon come to realize was no coincidence.

 Genna's comments fused the final conceptual linkage between enclosure, as a plain matter of historical record, and the more erudite legal and socioeconomic